 As Justice Sonia Sotomayor notes in her dissent, the decision overturns decades of precedent regarding the Establishment and Free Exercise clauses:”Previously, this Court recognized that a ‘prophylactic rule against the use of public funds’ for ‘religious activities’ appropriately balanced the Religion Clauses’ differing but equally weighty interests.”
 She added, “a State’s decision not to fund religious activity does not ‘disfavor religion; rather, it represents a valid choice to remain secular in the face of serious establishment and free exercise concerns.'”

-In response, Casey Brinck, Director of Policy & Government Affairs for the Secular Coalition for America, said:
+In response, the Secular Coalition for America’s Director of Policy & Government Affairs said:

 “This decision flies in the face of precedent and should deeply concern any American who believes in our Constitution and the rock solid clause contained within it regarding the separation of church and state.
 The Court has opened the door for the religious right, and other nefarious religious groups, lauding their attempts to secure state funding to subsidize their spiritual practices—a truly un-American act by our nation’s highest court that treats every nonbeliever in our country like a second-class citizen.